matldupont/matdupont-dev/blog/220210/01-homepage-glassmorphism.md

 ![Dark Glassmorphism](dark-glass-1.png)

 I think I can still do a bit better.
-Something that **pops**!
+Something that **pops**.
 A background swap!

 Back to the _`tailwind.config.js`_ file, I'll rename my current `backgroundImage` and add my dark theme version.